ibagroup-eu/Visual-Flow-jobs/README.md

 Visual Flow is an ETL tool designed for effective data manipulation via convenient and user-friendly interface.
 The tool has the following capabilities:

 - Can integrate data from heterogeneous sources:
+  - AWS S3
+  - Cassandra
+  - Click House
   - DB2
+  - Dataframe (for reading)
+  - Elastic Search
   - IBM COS
+  - Kafka
-  - AWS S3
+  - Local File
-  - Elastic Search
+  - MS SQL
-  - PostgreSQL
+  - Mongo
   - MySQL/Maria
-  - MSSQL
   - Oracle
-  - Cassandra
-  - Mongo
+  - PostgreSQL
   - Redis
   - Redshift
 - Leverage direct connectivity to enterprise applications as sources and targets